JNRowe/versionah/doc/usage.rst

 The :program:`versionah` script is the main workhorse of `versionah`.

-Let's start with some basic examples:
+Let’s start with some basic examples:

 .. code:: console